Phallon Tullis-Joyce: OL Reign, 2021–2023

-Tullis-Joyce was the starting goalkeeper during the 2022 NWSL Challenge Cup and 2022 season.
-As of May 2022, she had earned five Save of the Week honors in eleven matches.
+Following the departure of Bouhaddi, Tullis-Joyce was the starting goalkeeper during the 2022 season, starting all 30 matches.
+She won five save of the week honors, was named to the NWSL Team of the Month for May and earned Challenge Cup Team of the Tournament honors.
+She was also nominated for NWSL Goalkeeper of the Year.
 In July 2022, she signed a contract extension through the 2024 season with the Reign.